Dumba's sizzling 2nd period leads Wild past Stars 5-2 - Philly

+"It's something we talked about, making that gap even bigger and pushing more teams down," said Zach Parise, who scored 59 seconds after Dumba in the second period and tacked on an empty-netter in the waning seconds.

-Mikael Granlund sparked the Wild with a short-handed goal in the first period, set up by the first of two assists by Ryan Suter.
-Zach Parise scored 59 seconds after Dumba and tacked on an empty-netter in the waning seconds, and Jason Zucker had a power-play goal with 11 seconds left before the second intermission to give the Wild a bigger cushion at the break.
+Mikael Granlund sparked the Wild with a short-handed goal in the first period , set up by the first of two assists by Ryan Suter, and Jason Zucker scored on a power play with 11 seconds left before the second intermission.

+Even more important than Granlund's goal was the effort by the Wild that immediately followed it.

+Tyler Seguin had set up Benn in the slot for the lead for the Stars less than three minutes into the game, and a high-stick double-minor penalty on Wild defenseman Ryan Murphy produced a four-minute power play.
+Granlund scored just 12 seconds in, and the Wild penalty killers took over from there.

 Jamie Benn and Devin Shore scored for the Stars, who have lost eight straight road games, including six in regulation.
 They're just 1-7-2 in their past 10 games overall, staggering into position for the knockout punch to their postseason hope.
 They host a rematch with the Wild on Saturday night.